rainu/wow-quest-reader/README.md

    1. Go to Keybinding settings in WoW
    2. Set the key for **Rainu Quest Reader** &gt; **Collect last quest information** to [ctrl]+&lt;F12&gt; (or what ever you have configured - see **key.addon** in configuration section!)
-6. Now if you opens a quests you can press the read button (&lt;PAGE DOWN&gt; - or what ever you configured - see **key.read** in configuration section!)
+6. Now if you open a quests you can press the read button (&lt;PAGE DOWN&gt; - or what ever you configured - see **key.read** in configuration section!)

 # Configuration